Mari1yng/MM/README.md

 #### Card images
 These were specifically chosen to present characters from 80s games such as Nintendo's-  Mario and Luigi - 2 plumbers from [Mario Bros](https://en.wikipedia.org/wiki/Mario_Bros.), [Donkey Kong](https://en.wikipedia.org/wiki/Donkey_Kong) from very popular game of the same name, Arcade's [Frogger](https://en.wikipedia.org/wiki/Frogger), [Bomb Jack](https://en.wikipedia.org/wiki/Bomb_Jack) as well as ghost from [Pac-Man](https://en.wikipedia.org/wiki/Pac-Man).
 These were complimented with 2 from the list of the most popular comic book characters that debuted in 1980s - [Robin](https://en.wikipedia.org/wiki/Tim_Drake) & Leonardo - one of 4 [Ninja Turtles](https://en.wikipedia.org/wiki/Teenage_Mutant_Ninja_Turtles).

-#### Wireframes
-Initial wireframes for this project can be seen in the [Wireframes folder](https://github.com/malc-u/memoryCardGame/tree/master/wireframes).

 # Features